corda/corda-docs-portal/content/en/apps/payments/send-payments.md

   * `./build/nodes/runnodes`

-6. From directory where the downloaded `payments-spring-service` .jar files are located, run the following commands:
+6. From the directory where the downloaded `payments-spring-service` .jar files are located, run the following commands:

 ```
 java -jar payments-spring-service-0.2.jar
 ```

-You can now register payment accounts with the Payments Agent, using Modulr account details and use them to make payments against the Modulr PSP, from Corda.
+Using Modulr account details, you can now register payment accounts with the Payments Agent and use them to make payments against the Modulr PSP from Corda.

 ## Create a payment account

 You need to first create your payer and payee accounts on the Modulr sandbox.
-Once they have been created then you need to store the account details on the system.
+Once they have been created, you need to store the account details on the system.
 The details required for making a payment on Modulr from a GBP account to another GBP account are `Account ID` and `Account Number`.

-From the payer node and payee nodes you can add the account details as follows.
+From the payer node and payee node, add the account details as follows.

 Flow:
 ````